BeeGFS Hive Index

 Creating an Out-Of-Tree Index

-To create the index outside the filesystem, specify index path in the /etc/beegfs/index/config IndexPaths, for example
+To create the index outside the file system, specify index path in the /etc/beegfs/index/config IndexPaths, for example

 IndexPaths=/mnt/beegfs:/work/index

-/work/index could be a local filesystem or NFS shared directory.
+/work/index could be a local file system or NFS shared directory.

-If the config file has both filesystem source directory path and index path mentioned, bee create-index command will pick up the paths from config file.
+If the config file has both file system source directory path and index path mentioned, bee create-index command will pick up the paths from config file.

 #Create index outside the filesystem